Should I pay off my student loans or invest?

 “We live in a society that demands instant gratification, and this can make paying off debt and investing difficult for some.
 I try to teach my clients that are new to investing that in order to accumulate sizable wealth, you must give money today so you can get it back in 30 or 40 years.”

-ATB Prosper offers a digital investment platform, making investing simple and quick to start.
-You can consult with an ATB Prosper advisor, and start building a portfolio for your short-term savings and long-term retirement savings plan.
-You can get started in as little as five minutes’ time, with an investment as low as $100.
+ATB Prosper makes investing simple.
+On the digital platform, you can talk with an ATB Prosper advisor, and start building a portfolio for your short- and long-term goals.
+In five minutes, you can get started with as little as $100.
+Give investing a try with ATB Prosper.